6 Hidden Myths Behind Baby Sleep Training Advocacy

 Myth 4: Babies must be taught to be independent.

-It takes several months for babies’ brains to grow into understanding that when an object is out of sight it still exists.
+It takes several months for babies’ brains to grow into the understanding that when an object is out of sight, it still exists.
 (This is called object permanence.)
 Just think, when parents are not present, the young baby has no sense that they might be nearby.
-For that baby they are gone, out of sight/out of feel.
+For that baby, they are gone—out of sight/out of feel.
 Young babies have no sense of anyone unless that person is sensed right there.
 So when a baby is left alone, it would be normal for a baby to have a severe stress reaction with a fight-flight reaction.
 But babies cannot move so they are stuck, unable to run to the parent for help (which we all know they would do if they could).

 Myth 4: Good babies sleep through the night.

 No one, not even adults, sleep through the night (Bonnett & Arand, 2007).
 (See more about sleep here).
 Adults often don’t realize that they wake up periodically throughout the night.
 They just tend not to panic, unlike a baby would, who needs and expects caregivers nearby.